 The global engineering-construction business is very competitive.
 SNC-Lavalin is one of the world's leading groups of engineering-construction companies and, within each industry sector, it competes with one or more Canadian or international firms that concentrate on that particular industry sector.
-The Corporation's largest competitors include Bechtel, Fluor Corporation, Foster Wheeler Corporation, Jacobs Engineering Group Inc., Technip, The Shaw Group Inc., URS Corporation and Worley Parsons Ltd.
+The Corporation's largest competitors include The Bechtel Group Inc., Fluor Corporation, Foster Wheeler, Jacobs Engineering Group Inc., Technip, The Shaw Group Inc., URS Corporation, Hatch Ltd and Worley Parsons Ltd.

 SNC-Lavalin has clients worldwide, many of them are repeat clients.
-In any given year, a single client may represent a material portion of the Corporation's consolidated revenues due to the size of a particular project and the progress accomplished on such project.
+In any given year, a single client may represent a material portion of the Corporation's consolidated revenues due to the size of a particular project and the progress accomplished on such projects.